twegestal/edu-sims/README.md

 # Edu-Sims Monorepo

-This repository contains a monorepo setup for the Edu-Sims project, which includes a React client and an Express server.
+This repository contains a monorepo setup, which includes a React client and an Express server.

 ## Getting Started